 Every test case has a "functional variant" name.
+The term functional variant is also synonymous with "flaw type."
 This word or phrase is used to differentiate test cases for the same CWE entry.
 It should be as short as possible and will often be simply the name of a type or method used in the test case.
-If there is only one type of issue for a CWE entry, then the functional variant name for test cases for that CWE entry is "basic".
+If there is only one type of issue for a CWE entry, then the functional variant name for test cases for that CWE entry is "basic."